-Twirl, Alameda.
-Called the Kids Art Evening, it includes dinnertime, thematic evening art classes, and stories from 5:30pm to 8:30pm for ages 3 to 8. $35 per child.
+Twirl (Alameda) Called the Kids Night Out, it includes dinnertime, thematic evening art classes, and stories from 5:30pm to 8:30pm for ages 3 to 8. $35/child.
 Website >

-YMCA, Berkeley.
-Called Kids Night Out, this program is for children age 2 to 11 from 5pm to 9pm on select Friday and Saturdays.
+YMCA (Berkeley, Oakland) Called Kids Night Out, this program is for children age 2 to 11 from 5pm to 9pm on select Fridays and Saturdays.
 Includes age-appropriate recreation activities (including swimming for ages 6 and up) and crafts to go with your pizza.
 For members, $35/child & $30/each sibling and non-members pay additional $10 per child.
 Website >

 But, wait, there's more!
-Some of our favorite Parents Nights happen too sporadically to count on: Brushstrokes Berkeley has offered a cool craft-party-as-PNO; Bladium Alameda has Kids Night Out; Kids Gym Berkeley has evening break time; Capoeira Arts Foundation has a sweet-looking kids playdate; and Ruby's Tumbling Alameda offers night care; and JCC East Bay Berkeley & Oakland has PNO on one Saturday a month from 5:30pm to 10pm.
+Some of our favorite Parents Nights happen too sporadically to count on: Bladium Alameda has Kids Night Out; Capoeira Arts Foundation has a sweet-looking kids playdate; Ruby's Tumbling Alameda offers night care; and JCC East Bay Berkeley & Oakland has PNO on one Saturday a month from 5:30pm to 10pm.
 If those are some of your go-to places, check their websites.
-D20 Games in Alameda runs Date Night Magic MTG drafts for ages 9 to 14 for $25 once a month (includes pizza).
+D20 Games in Alameda runs Date Night Magic MTG drafts for ages 9 to 14 for $20 once a month (includes pizza).

 Before you drop off your child for PNO: